 As part of this post-graduate training, the fellow is expected teach the residents.
 This will occur in on call clinical situations.
-However, the fellow will also formally teach the residents in 2 didactic lectures per year of fellowship.
-OKAP review is NOT included in these two lectures.
+However, the fellow will also formally teach the residents in several didactic lectures per year of fellowship.
 The topics for these will be assigned by the glaucoma faculty.